Vectorial probability loophole in Bell test: Application of the theory of Vectorial probability to Bell test

 \subsubsection{Violation of a local inequality for three-particle systems}

-An inequality \cite{Svetlichny1987} was derived as a generalization of the Bell inequality to the case of stochastic particle detection events in dichotomous spin (polarization) measurements on each part of a three-particle system (for example, electron $e_1$, $e_2$, and $e_3$).
-The derivation of this inequality (namely Svetlichny inequality) was based on a statistical model as described by the following correlation function,
+In the following, we show that a local inequality for three-particle systems in Bell's theorem can be violated by our local model in the same way as quantum mechanics does.
+The inequality (namely the Svetlichny inequality) \cite{Svetlichny1987} was derived as a generalization of Bell's original inequality \cite{Bell1964} to cover the situation in which stochastic particle detection events are produced in dichotomous spin (polarization) measurements on each part of a three-particle system (for example, electron $e_1$, $e_2$ and $e_3$).
+The derivation of this inequality was based on a statistical model as described by the following correlation function,

-where $\sigma_1$, $\sigma_2$ and $\sigma_3$ respectively characterize the measurements on the corresponding particles, and $|u(\chi;\sigma_1,\sigma_2)|\le 1$ and $|v(\chi;\sigma_3)| \le 1$, both of which can be understood as probability densities conditioned to the variable $\chi$.
+where $\sigma_1$, $\sigma_2$ and $\sigma_3$, respectively, characterize the measurements on the corresponding particles, and $|u(\chi;\sigma_1,\sigma_2)|\le 1$ and $|v(\chi;\sigma_3)| \le 1$, both of which can be understood as probability densities conditioned to the variable $\chi$.
 In the model, the result of a dichotomous measurement on the subsystem comprising $e_1$ and $e_2$ is given by the sign of $u(\chi;\sigma_1,\sigma_2)$ (that is, $+1$ if $u(\chi;\sigma_1,\sigma_2)> 0$ and $-1$ if $u(\chi;\sigma_1,\sigma_2)< 0$), and the result of a measurement on $e_3$ is determined by the sign of $v(\chi;\sigma_3)$.

 The derived Svetlichny inequality is \cite{Svetlichny1987,Hamel2014}